 Notes

 - If you are Guyanese, you might prefer to clean and wash your chicken before cooking by soaking it in white vinegar and rinsing with water.
-This step isn’t necessary for flavor but is part of tradition.

 - If your potatoes take longer to cook, add 1–2 extra cups of liquid at a time as needed.
 You don’t want the stew too watery, but the extra liquid helps finish the potatoes.